UMBC’s liberal arts foundation is at the core of the MAgS program. The program integrates management, public policy and a focus on aging studies.

 Additional requirements for the MAgS major:

-Courses may have a prerequisite.
+Students must choose 2 courses at 3 credits each from the list below, or from among other relevant courses with the approval of their advisor: Courses may have a prerequisite.
 Please refer to the undergraduate course catalog or consult with your advisor.

 |AGNG 415||The Art of Aging (Writing Intensive)|

-|AGNG 462||Internship in Aging Services II |
+|AGNG 462||Internship in Aging Services II|

 |ECON 121||Principles of Accounting I|